peroyhav/documentation/Installing_Arch.md

          $ reflector --protocol https --country Norway,Sweden --latest 5 --save /etc/pacman.d/mirrorlist
         ```
     1.  ## Install base system
-        > NOTE: If you wish to use labels instead of UUIDS in /etc/fstab, thats completely possible by replacing the -U flag with -L for genfstab
+        > NOTE: If you wish to use labels instead of UUIDS in /etc/fstab, that's completely possible by replacing the -U flag with -L for genfstab
         ```bash
         # Install either intel-ucode or amd-ucode depending on CPU in the device
         $ pacstrap -K /mnt base linux linux-headers linux-firmware intel-ucode neovim bash-completion